-- The first annual progress report will be published in Q1 2025, covering the reporting period from 2024. - The review will assess how signatory organisations have performed against their headline targets. - The review will consist of an aggregated report based on consolidated results that assesses whether signatories are making progress on their targets under the Charter, identifying potential areas for improvement and best-in-class case studies. - In the report, progress will be disclosed as "on target" (where progress was made towards a headline desired in the future), "achieved target" (where the headline was reached on time), "surpassed target" (where the headline target was reached before the desired date) and "missed target" (where the headline was not reached by the desired date).
+- In March of each year, LSFI will issue the annual progress report where it will republish the list of signatories and take stock of the targets. - LSFI will disclose an annual progress report by Q1 of each year with the data referring to the previous year. - The review will assess how signatory organisations have performed against their headline targets. - The review will consist of an aggregated report based on consolidated results that assesses whether signatories are making progress on their targets under the Charter, identifying potential areas for improvement and best-in-class case studies. - In the report, progress will be disclosed as "on target" (where progress was made towards a headline desired in the future), "achieved target" (where the headline was reached on time), "surpassed target" (where the headline target was reached before the desired date) and "missed target" (where the headline was not reached by the desired date).